shub1504/Working-with-EC2/README.md

 1. Development Environment: Docker makes it easy for developers to set up consistent development environments across teams.
 Developers can run containers locally that mirror the production environment.
 2. Microservices: Docker is commonly used in microservices architecture, where applications are divided into smaller, independent services.
 Each service runs in its container, ensuring isolation and scalability.
 3. Continuous Integration/Continuous Deployment (CI/CD): Docker containers are frequently used in CI/CD pipelines to ensure that applications are built and tested in consistent environments.

+# STEPS TO INSTALL DOCKER
+To install Docker using PuTTY, you'll typically be connecting to a remote server running Linux (most commonly Ubuntu).
+PuTTY is used to establish an SSH connection to the server.
+Once you're logged in, the installation of Docker can be done using terminal commands.

+Step 1: Connect to the Server via PuTTY
+* Open PuTTY
+* Enter the Hostname or IP Address
+* Click Open
+* Login to the server

+Step 2: Update Package Index
+Once logged into the server, run the following commands to update the package index:

+                    sudo apt-get update

+Step 3: Install Prerequisites
+To ensure Docker can be installed, you'll need to install a few prerequisite packages:

+           sudo apt-get install apt-transport-https ca-certificates curl software-properties-common

+Step 4: Add Docker’s Official GPG Key
+Download Docker’s GPG key to verify the Docker packages are legitimate:

+       curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg

+Step 5: Add the Docker APT Repository
+Add Docker’s official repository to your system’s list of APT sources:

+    echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null

+Step 6: Install Docker

+   sudo apt-get install docker-ce docker-ce-cli containerd.io

+Step 7: Verify Docker Installation
+To verify that Docker is installed correctly, run the following command:

+      docker --version

+This will display the installed version of Docker.
+To further verify, you can run a simple test container:

+      sudo docker run hello-world

+If Docker is installed correctly, this command will download and run a test container, outputting a "Hello from Docker" message.